Luxury & Private Kenya Safaris

 Incredible Game, Conservation, and Community Upliftment

-Booking a luxury safari in Kenya
+Booking a Kenya Safari

 A luxury Kenyan safari requires diligent planning.
 We consider weather, timing, animal movements (if the Great Migration is a priority) and the availability of the best safari camps—some book up well in advance.
 Extraordinary Journeys’ Africa safari specialists will happily help you parse out which regions and parks in Kenya will align with your unique interests.